tjluozhongjin/DeveloperHit/README.md

-##DeveloperHit
+#DeveloperHit

 After exploring some Web APIs associated with the chosen topic, only a few websites provide friendly APIs, especially when an XML format data response is expected.
-Therefore we decided to build our own APIs by parsing HTML pages responded from target websites:
+Therefore we decided to build our own APIs by parsing HTML pages responded from target websites：

 - Github